WHAT IS SHELDON’S DEFINITION OF A SOMATOTYPE?

 Another part of Sheldon’s work that persists is his chart of somatotypes.
 It is an attempt to aid in the visualization of the relationships between the various somatotypes.
 A tetrahedron would be the ideal way to view the relationships, but this is a serious challenge for the average person’s spatial abilities.
-Instead, he flattens it out into a curvilinear triangle.
+Instead, he flattens it out into a curvilinear triangle, also referred to as a Reuleaux triangle .
 The figure below is how this is typically illustrated.

 MAKING SOMATOTYPING OBJECTIVE

 Originally, somatotyping could best be described as an art, skill, or technique that you had to “get good at.”
 This was discouraging to researchers.
-It was hard enough to put together an experiment that required nude photographs of the subjects, let alone dealing with the long learning-curve to be able to make accurate assessments.
+It was hard enough to put together an experiment that required nude photographs of the subjects, let alone dealing with the long learning-curve to be able to make accurate assessments that were basically educated guesses.
 Science is about replicating experiments and verifying the evidence collected.
 Since Sheldon and some of his close associates were the only ones skilled in these techniques, it is easy to see the danger of a conflict of interests.
 A somatotype that required interpretation might be weighted in favor of the desired experimental results.

 There is no exclusivity to the term “somatotype.”
 You could measure the human physique in any conceivable manner and decide to call it a somatotype.
 The most popular method used today is one developed by Barbara Honeyman Heath, a former associate of William Sheldon.
 The main difference between the Heath-Carter method and Sheldon’s has to do with a philosophical perspective about somatotypes.
 Sheldon believed the somatotype is relatively constant throughout an adult’s life.
 This view fit into Sheldon’s intent of determining a causal relationship between somatotype and temperament or personality.
 Conversely, the Heath-Carter method abandons that idea, preferring instead to describe the somatotype as a structure that can have wide variation over time.
 MySomatotype.com uses Sheldon’s method because, in addition to describing a person’s physical tendencies (athletics, health, and weight), it also encompasses mental characteristics (temperament and personality).